For all registrations except those under section 66(a)

-Place your mouse over the steps for more information on each step.
+Place your mouse over the steps for more information.

 And / Or

 Step 1.
-Mark registers: After a registration issues, to keep the registration “alive” or valid, the registration owner must file specific documents and pay fees at regular intervals.
+USPTO registers your trademark.
+After you receive your registration certificate, you must file specific registration maintenance documents and pay fees at regular intervals to keep your registration active.
 The deadlines for filing these documents are calculated from the registration date shown on the registration certificate.
-Failure to file these documents will result in the cancellation and/or expiration of your registration.
+If you don’t file these documents by the deadlines, your registration will expire or be canceled and cannot be reinstated.
+Your only option is to file a new application.
 Go to step 2 for required post registration documents and go to step 2a for optional post registration documents.

 Step 2a.
-Optional post registration documents: The following documents are not mandatory to maintain a registration.
-For optional documents that may be filed anytime go to step 3a and for optional documents that may be filed every 5 years or more go to step 4a.
+You file optional registration maintenance documents.
+You are not required to file any of these documents to maintain a registration.
+For optional documents that may be filed at least five years after the registration date, go to step 3a and for optional documents that may be filed any time, go to steps 3b-3d.

-Step 3b.
-Section 7(e) voluntary surrender of registration: The owner of a registration may voluntarily surrender the registration, in its entirety or for a portion of the goods and/or services.
+Step 3c.
+You file Section 7(e) voluntary surrender of registration.
+As the trademark registration owner, you may voluntarily surrender your registration for cancellation for all or only some of the goods and/or services.
 No fee is required.
-Go to Step 3c.

 Step 3d.
 You file Sections 7(g) and 7(h) request to amend or correct your registration.
 You may amend or correct the information in your registration by filing a Section 7(g) request to amend your registration or a Section 7(h) request to correct your registration.
 If you need to amend or correct the registered trademark itself, the changes must be minor and nonmaterial; we do not permit changes that will materially alter the trademark.
 And if you need to amend or correct the goods and/or services, you may only narrow or limit them; we do not permit changes that broaden the goods and/or services.
 A fee is required for requesting amendment or correction, except for corrections due to our error.